Bohemia: Habsburg Monarchy

-20th century
+Interbellum

+After World War I, the German Bohemians demanded that the regions with German-speaking majority be included in a German state.
+But Czech political leaders claimed the entire Bohemian lands, including majority German-speaking areas, for Czechoslovakia.
+By the end of October, bilingual towns had been occupied by Czech forces.
+By end of November, many purely German-speaking towns had been occupied.
+German or Austrian troops, bound by the ceasefire agreement, did not support Bohemian German self-defense, while the Czechoslovak army, an Entente army, could freely operate.
+The absorption of the German-speaking areas in Czechoslovakia was hence a fait accompli.

-After World War I, Bohemia (as the largest and most populous land) became the core of the newly formed country of Czechoslovakia, which combined Bohemia, Moravia, Czech Silesia, Upper Hungary (present-day Slovakia) and Carpathian Ruthenia into one state.
-Under its first president, Tomáš Masaryk, Czechoslovakia became a liberal democratic republic, but serious issues emerged regarding the Czech majority's relationship with the native German and Hungarian minorities.
-The German Bohemians had demanded that the regions with German-speaking majority be included in a German state.
+As a result, all of Bohemia (as the largest and most populous land) became the core of the newly formed country of Czechoslovakia, which combined Bohemia, Moravia, Czech Silesia, Upper Hungary (present-day Slovakia) and Carpathian Ruthenia into one state.
+Under its first president, Tomáš Masaryk, Czechoslovakia became a liberal democratic republic, but serious issues emerged regarding the Czech majority's relationship with the German and Hungarian minorities.